thingsboard/thingsboard.github.io/_includes/docs/user-guide/scada.md

 {% include images-gallery.html imageCollection="scada-action-get-dashboard-state-1" %}

 <br>
-**Action parameters** define the actions performed against the target device when a specific event occurs.

 The platform supports three types of actions regarding the target entity:

 - "**Execute RPC**" will send a command to the target device.
 You can define the method and parameters of the command.